 Can Be Costly

-While you will enjoy some peace of mind moving your loved one into a memory care facility, you do need to understand that it’s going to be expensive.
-The reason for the expense is that your loved one will require more care than someone in a facility living completely independently.
+While you will enjoy the comfort of moving your loved one into a memory care community, you should keep in mind that this level of care can be somewhat expensive.
+Naturally, the reason for the increased expense is that your loved one will require more care than someone in a community living independently.

-Before making a move to memory care, ask for information about the cost of the treatment and care your family member will receive while living there.
+Before making a move to memory care, you should ask for information about the cost and care your family member will receive while living there.

 Memory Care 101

 Memory care is a type of assisted living specializing in providing care for those living with dementia and Alzheimer’s.
-Before you move your loved one into these facilities, we recommend you ask about the cost of care.
-But understand that it will provide you an increased sense of peace.
+Before moving a loved one into these communities, we recommend reaching out for a conversation to ensure the decision makes sense for your family and loved one.

 If you’re looking for a place for your loved one to continue enjoying their life, contact Elite Senior Placement Services.
-We can detail all the options that you have when it comes to senior living.
+We can detail all the options available to you and your family when it comes to senior living.